jchristgit/nerodia/README.md

 and change the environment variable `NERODIA_DB_PATH` to where ever you want the SQLite database to house.
 This defaults to `./data/nerodia.db`.

+The last step is migrating your database.
+You can do so by running `alembic upgrade head`.

 ### Disclaimer
 Nerodia isn't endorsed by Discord, Reddit or Twitch and does not